toritried/lostletters/_pages/pixels.md

 ---
 layout: default2
-title: adoptables
+title: pixel art
 emoji: 🐱
-permalink: /adoptables/
+permalink: /pixels/
 menu: pages
 ---
 <h2>Rules</h2>
 - All materials on this page are closed-source freeware for personal and non-commercial use only.
-- To "adopt", download and host these yourself, then credit me with a visible link back to Lost Letters (https://lostletters.neocities.org/).
+- Download and host these yourself.
+Do not hotlink.
+- Credit me with a visible link back to Lost Letters (https://lostletters.neocities.org/).
 - **DO NOT** use for commercial purposes nor NFTs.
-- **DO NOT** edit, copy, or use in your works, products, or services.
+- **DO NOT** edit, copy, or use in your art works, products, or services.
 - **DO NOT** use on websites or SNS profiles related to content that is commercial, illegal, offensive, defamatory, or violent.
 <br>
 <br>
-<h2>adoptables</h2>
+<h2>graphics</h2>
 <img src="/graphics/adoptables/bow-pink-lostletters.png">
 <img src="/graphics/adoptables/bow-blush-lostletters.png">
 <img src="/graphics/adoptables/bow-gold-lostletters.png">